fishy/SmartThings-OpenGarage/README.md

 [open-garage-direct.groovy](open-garage-direct.groovy)

+*NOTE: I highly recommend upgrading firmware to version 1.10 or up to use this device handler.*

 First you need to setup your [OpenGarage](https://opengarage.io) normally, the [Blynk](https://blynk.cc) integration steps are optional (not needed for this integration).